Tahaan/expandable_tree_menu/README.md

 # expandable_tree_menu

-A Tree of Sub-menus that can be opened/closed as needed.
+A Tree of Sub-menus that can be expanded/collapsed and each node can recursively contain another tree.

+Using the onSelect callback allows the Tree to be used as a menu.

 ## Getting Started